-U.S agricultural exports that do not enter duty free under WTO, FTA, and ATAP provisions face restrictions such as a complicated TRQ system and high tariffs.
+U.S agricultural exports that do not enter duty-free under WTO, FTA, or ATAP provisions face restrictions, such as a complicated TRQ system and high tariffs.
 These products include higher value goods that are sensitive for the Israeli agricultural sector, such as dairy products, fresh fruits, fresh vegetables, almonds, wine, and some processed foods.
-According to industry estimates, elimination of levies on processed foods, including a broad range of dairy products, could result in increased sales by U.S. companies in the range of \$28 million to \$55 million.
-Removal of quotas and levies on dried fruits could result in increases in sales by U.S. exporters of up to \$12 million.
-U.S. growers of apples, pears, cherries, and stone fruits estimate that elimination of Israeli trade barriers would lead to an increase of \$7 million to \$26 million in export sales of these products.
+According to industry estimates, the elimination of levies on processed foods, including a broad range of dairy products, could result in increased sales by U.S. companies in the range of \$30 million to \$55 million.
+The removal of quotas and levies on dried fruits could result in an increase in sales by U.S. exporters of up to \$12 million.
+U.S. growers of apples, pears, cherries, and stone fruits estimate that the elimination of Israeli trade barriers would lead to an increase of \$7 million to \$26 million in export sales of these products.
 Industry estimates that free trade in agriculture could result in U.S. almond exports increasing by as much as \$12 million.
-Removing these levies on food product inputs used in U.S.-based restaurant chains operating in Israel could save these chains millions of dollars annually and allow for their expansion.
+Similarly, industry estimates that removing these levies on food product inputs used in U.S.-based restaurant chains operating in Israel could save these chains millions of dollars annually and allow for their expansion.

 Further, the ability of U.S. exporters to use available TRQ in-quota quantities can be hampered by problems with transparency and other issues with the administration of Israel's TRQs.
 These issues include a lack of data on quota fill-rates and license allocation issues, such as allocation of small non-commercially viable quota quantities, and administrative difficulties in obtaining licenses for in-quota imports.
 Under the current ATAP, Israel committed to take steps to improve the administration of TRQs, including engaging in regular bilateral consultations.
-In 2011, Israel made some improvements, but did not resolve fully problems related to TRQ administration during its mid-year reallocation of unused quotas.
-The negotiations for a successor ATAP will seek to address the outstanding issues with respect to Israel's administration of TRQs.